aggress/mesosphere-dcos-kafka-installer/README.md

 Ansible based installer for Big Data frameworks on DC/OS.

-## Introduction

-I needed to automate the installation of Confluent Platform with Kerberos and TLS for repeatable testing.
-That began as a 100 line shell script, and I said to myself, once this works as a prototype, I'll rebuild in Ansible.
-500 lines of shell script later.. drowning in fragile conditionals with poor validation, I scrapped it and rewrote in Ansible.
-Which I should have done from the very start.
-So here we are.

 ## Features

 - Deploys Confluent Platform with Active Directory/Kerberos and TLS